Pocahontas II: Journey to a New World

-Pocahontas II: Journey to a New World is a 1998 American animated musical adventure film and the sequel to the 1995 Disney film Pocahontas.
+Pocahontas II: Journey to a New World is a 1998 American direct-to-video animated musical historical drama film and the sequel to the 1995 Disney film Pocahontas.
 While the first film dealt with her meeting with John Smith and the arrival of the British settlers in Jamestown, the sequel focuses on Pocahontas's journey to England with John Rolfe to negotiate for peace between the two nations, although her death is omitted from the film's ending.

 Plot

-In London, John Smith is ambushed by a group of soldiers with a warrant for his arrest and presumed dead in the ensuing confrontation; Governor Ratcliffe has lied to King James (being a personal friend of the King) and framed Smith as the traitor from the first film in a plot to declare war against the Powhatan Nation and get hold of the gold he still believes them to possess, all while avoiding punishment for his own crimes.
+In London, 1610, John Smith is ambushed by a group of soldiers with a warrant for his arrest and presumed dead in the ensuing confrontation; Governor Ratcliffe has lied to King James (being a personal friend of the King) and framed Smith as the traitor from the first film in a plot to declare war against the Powhatan Nation and get hold of the gold he still believes them to possess, all while avoiding punishment for his own crimes.
 In order to prevent war, the King sends a young diplomat, John Rolfe, to bring Chief Powhatan to England for negotiations.
 In the New World, Pocahontas, Powhatan's daughter, mourns John Smith's death but is eventually able to move on.
 John Rolfe soon arrives, greeted by English civilians (who by now have settled in Jamestown) and a curious Pocahontas.
 Rolfe eventually speaks with Powhatan, but he refuses to accompany him to England, so Pocahontas goes in her father's stead, believing that she can bring about peace between the two nations.
 Powhatan sends a bodyguard, Uttamatomakkin (Uti) to accompany Pocahontas.
 Rolfe and Pocahontas have a rocky start, but gradually warm up to each other.

 In England, Rolfe leaves Pocahontas at his mansion and meets with King James and Queen Anne, but James refuses to meet with Pocahontas despite Rolfe's pleas.
 Instead, per Ratcliffe's suggestion, James invites both Rolfe and Pocahontas to an upcoming ball and promises that if Pocahontas impresses him by acting "civilised", he will prevent the armada from sailing to Jamestown, but if she does not, he will declare war.
 Knowing that Ratcliffe deliberately manipulated the King, Rolfe and his maid, Mrs. Jenkins, educate Pocahontas in the ways of British etiquette to prepare her.
 At the ball, Pocahontas wins over the King and Queen with flattery and almost manages to prevent war, but a bear-baiting arranged by Ratcliffe and greatly enjoyed by the snobbish nobility infuriates Pocahontas and she openly accuses the King of savage behaviour.
-With Ratcliffe whispering in his ear, James angrily orders Pocahontas and Uti imprisoned in the Tower of London, and declares war on the Powhatan tribe.
+With Ratcliffe whispering in his ear, James angrily orders Pocahontas and Uti arrested and imprisoned in the Tower of London, and declares war on the Powhatan tribe.